Mobel Yummies Restaurant

 • 100% success rate on navigating the prototype and adding and checking out meal items from the cart

-• Some elements and text didn’t follow the accessibility guidelines and as a result 20% of participants had trouble deciphering tasks
+• Some elements and text didn’t follow the accessibility guidelines and as a result 20% of participants had trouble completing tasks

 • Round 3 Findings: 8 anonymous participants

-• 100% success rate on meal order tracking
+• 100% success rate on navigating the prototype and completing meal order checkout.

 After the First Usability Study (2 screens)